 4. Teach your loved ones about high sensitivity.

 Do the important people in your life appreciate that you’re wired in a way that makes you respond to the world differently?
 If they don’t know about high sensitivity, they may have come to some (inaccurate) conclusions about you.
 Send them articles or talk to them about sensitivity.
 If they’re important to you, then it’s important that they understand your trait.

 When you spend your life being treated like you’re fragile/silly/too sensitive, it impacts the formation of your identity.
 If you don’t address this reality, it can fester and flower into relationship problems, addictive behavior, anxiety, or depression.
 If you’ve gone through challenging or traumatic life experiences on top of that, you may find yourself in a very dark place.
 Luckily, there are many places to find support:

 By doing the above, my life became infinitely more fulfilling.
 It also allowed me to support other highly sensitive people in the process.
-(Check out my From Worrier-to-Warrior course for HSPs!)
+(Check out the Intuitive Warrior Journey course for HSPs!)

 Remember: You matter, and the world needs your finely-tuned spirit.
 And if you’re going to judge yourself, it’s okay to do it positively.